Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Yext | Real-time updates to 70+ platforms | Enterprise or local chains |

 Tools save time and reduce errors, especially if you're managing 10+ citations or more than one location.
-But here's a caveat I want to mention: Yext's listings are "rented" — if you stop paying, many of the listings revert.
-I've seen businesses lose citation data after canceling their Yext subscription.
-Make sure you understand the terms before committing.
+One caveat worth flagging: Yext's listings are "rented" (if you stop paying, many of the listings revert).
+I've watched two businesses lose meaningful citation coverage after canceling Yext subscriptions, so understand the terms before committing.
+(I keep meaning to write a separate post on Yext's pricing model; for now, just know it's a subscription, not a one-time build, and the contract terms vary by partner.)

 1. Inconsistent NAP formatting.
 "Main Street" vs "Main St." vs "Main St" (no period).
 Google treats these as potentially different entities.
 Pick one format.
 Use it everywhere.
 Down to the punctuation.
-The dental practice's "N Main Street" vs "North Main St" vs "N. Main St." was textbook.
+The dental practice's three-way variant was textbook.

 3. Outdated information after a move or phone change.
 Your hours, phone number, or location changes, but only some listings get updated.
 This leads to poor user experience, bad reviews from confused customers, and a trust drop with Google.
 The dental practice had changed phone numbers in 2021 and updated Google and Facebook but forgotten Healthgrades, Yellow Pages, and three smaller directories.

 4. Wrong business categories.
 Selecting "Retail" instead of "Florist" or using a generic tag like "Professional Services."
 Google uses categories to match queries with businesses.
 Be as specific as possible.
-The dental practice was categorized as "Healthcare" on some platforms instead of "Dentist" — too broad to compete for "dentist near me" searches.
+The dental practice was categorized as "Healthcare" on some platforms instead of "Dentist", which is too broad to compete for "dentist near me" searches.

 5. Missing website URL.
 Your citation is live but doesn't include your website.
 You're missing traffic, trust, and basic SEO value.
 Always include your URL where allowed.